sekka1/managedkube.com/_posts/2019-01-09-introducing-k8sbot.md

 ---
 layout: post
-title: Introducing k8sBot, a Kubernetes troubleshooting chatbot
+title: Introducing k8sBot
 categories: kubernetes slack bot troubleshooting chatbot k8sbot
 keywords: kubernetes slack bot troubleshooting chatbot k8sbot
 ---

+# A Kubernetes troubleshooting chatbot

 We have been working on a Slack chatbot that will help you to troubleshoot Kubernetes and would love your feedback. k8sBot is your friendly Kubernetes companion that helps you navigate the system and save you time.